je-santos/MPLBM-UT/examples/2D_berea_sandstone/README.rst

 https://www.digitalrocksportal.org/projects/79/origin_data/312/

 You need to convert it from .tif to .raw.
-We provide a preconverted image with.
+We provide a preconverted image.

 2. Run